 What do you need to know about Laser Hair removal?

 - Time it well!
 You’ll need to see the doctor for a series of 6-8 treatments to remove hair thoroughly in time for Fourth of July or that August vacation.
-Also, consider your lifestyle and make sure you don’t get some exposure in the areas you are treating.
+Also, consider your lifestyle and make sure you don’t get sun exposure in the areas you are treating.
 For example, if you know that during the summer you go for a run every afternoon, you might want to consider not treating your face during that time.
 It might be best to do it during the winter.

 - Hair removal works best on dark thick hair.
 Seek a consultation as soon as possible so your doctor can tell you whether or not this is an option for you.
 If not, schedule a bikini wax for a less permanent solution.